 - Swab the blister with iodine.

-- Sterilize a clean, sharp needle by wiping it with rubbing alcohol.
+- Clean a sharp needle with rubbing alcohol.

-- Use the needle to puncture the blister.
-Aim for several spots near the blister's edge.
+- Use the needle to prick the blister in several spots near the edge.
 Let the fluid drain, but leave the overlying skin in place.

 - Apply an ointment such as petroleum jelly to the blister and cover it with a nonstick gauze bandage.
 If a rash appears, stop using the ointment.

 - Follow-up care.
 Check the area every day for infection.
-After several days, cut away all the dead skin, using a tweezers and scissors sterilized with rubbing alcohol.
+After several days, use a tweezers and scissors sterilized with rubbing alcohol to cut away the dead skin.
 Apply more ointment and a bandage.

 To prevent friction blisters on your feet, wear shoes that fit well.
 It also helps to use moisture-wicking socks.
 Try the various socks, shoes and insoles that are designed specifically to help reduce blistering.
-You might also try attaching moleskin to the inside of your shoe where it might rub or dusting the inside of your socks with talcum powder.
+You might also try attaching moleskin to the inside of your shoes where it might rub.
+Or you can dust the inside of your socks with foot powder.
 Gloves help prevent blisters on your hands.

 ErrorEmail field is required

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with

 other information we have about you.
 If you are a Mayo Clinic patient, this could

 include protected health information.
 If we combine this information with your protected

 health information, we will treat all of that information as protected health